 RAID (Redundant Array of Inexpensive Disks): use multiple parallel disk drives for higher throughput and increased reliability.
-For example: each bit of a data byte is stored on one of eight disks.
-A ninth disk stores a parity bit for each data byte.
-Parity bit is the result of an XOR among the eight data bits of the corresponding data byte.
-As a result, can still recover the data if one of the nine disks fails.
-(1) (Also get eight times the sequential r/w bandwidth; but: small writes are expensive.)
+For example (RAID-5): store a different 512 byte chunk of a 4KB block on each of 8 disks.
+A ninth disk stores a 512 byte parity chunk.
+Parity chunk is the XOR of the 8 data chunks.
+As a result, can recover the data if any one of the nine disks fails at the cost of 8/9th the capacity.
+(1) (Also get 8 times the sequential r/w bandwidth of a single disk; but: small writes of less than 4KB are expensive.)